crescentii/CommonWealth_Submit/newseries/README.md

 # Reported Addresses

 This is my second time to submit report.
 Compared to the first series, in this report, I optimized my screening process, modified the data source, and added more fields to prove the witch address.
-You can get report address here [batches1](address1.csv), [batches2](address2.csv) and [batches3](address3.csv) or the following.
+You can get report address here [report address](address.csv) or the following.

+This report have 3,298 address and 54 batches.

 ```
 0x697e20307552031db4827402cb7a0fac972e3fce